 Were you waiting for love?
 Want to know what love really is?

-It was not until I went away to college and attended a small/medium size church in Santa Cruz that I start dealing with the anger inside of me.
+I made my big escape from my dysfunctional family when I turned nineteen.
+I went away to college.
+I found a wonderful church in Santa Cruz and I started dealing with the anger inside of me.
 It came from feeling betrayed and feeling helpless.
 I had to undo everything that was done and let go.
-One of the first things I learned was from a very sweet lady, she was probably in her sixties (I could not tell because every time I look at this beautiful soul, I only see the spirit of a child), at this church was love, truth, and honesty – to myself.
-And this is what I want to share with you first and foremost.
+One of the first things I learned from a very sweet older lady with a beautiful child’s soul whose sole purpose is to glorified God, was love, truth, and honesty – to myself.

-I want you to do a very simple exercise that my friend went over with me and it changed my outlook on life and myself.
+I want you to do a very simple exercise that my friend went over with me and it changed how I see love.
 Read the verses below.

 Love never fails.
 But where there are prophecies, they will cease; where there are tongues, they will be stilled; where there is knowledge, it will pass away.”